Israel brings tech expertise to protecting connected cars

 Check Point said it showed executives from a few large automakers that it can hijack their car's external communication channel using a handheld transceiver and frequency jammer, both of which can be bought on eBay for a few hundred dollars, and a laptop computer running open-source software.

-Also based in Tel Aviv, Argus Cyber Security developed a defense system that protects a car's internal networks as well as the external wireless connection.
+Also based in Tel Aviv, Argus Cyber Security developed a defence system that protects a car's internal networks as well as the external wireless connection.

 The start-up was founded by graduates of the military's cyber intelligence unit and in September raised $26 million, including from auto supplier Magna International.